xriss/timecake/readme.md

 ![construction](https://media.giphy.com/media/WrOweqqiDcvoQszeSu/giphy.gif)

+My plan is to get as far as some sort of watch display so far it looks like we can do most things at the hardware level.

 See raspi directory for scripts to build an sd card image to run on a PI.
 Or check github releases for an sd card image you could just